-Clubs, communities, grass-root organizations and schools based in the Black Forest worked with curator Katharina Wahl and upcoming socially engaged creatives on projects giving new societal perspectives.
+Black Forest based clubs, communities, grass-root organizations and schools worked with curator Katharina Wahl and upcoming socially engaged makers and thinkers on projects giving new societal perspectives.
 For instance a yard for intimacy, botany, and health constructed on a historical pharmacy garden.
 A water bar with educational purposes informs visitors about flows and regulations of our bodily fluids.
 Find also a series of listening events in a healing cave, where the youth culture around hookah pipes is tied in with the regional air spa towns.

-Regional museums, heritage sites, art collectors and property developers worked with curator Jules van den Langenberg and upcoming European artists on site-specific works, giving new autonomous perspectives on the Northern Black Forest.
+Back Forest based museums, heritage sites, art collectors and property developers worked with curator Jules van den Langenberg and upcoming European artists on site-specific works giving new autonomous perspectives.
 For instance a public artwork merging craft and technology to occasionally emit rainbows over the river Enz.
 A park-like public space is reconfigured from abandoned architectural fragments, local leftover materials, and newly designed elements.
 A performance series throughout forested landscapes and timber-framed historic villages makes us aware of the air we share.